mulesoft-catalyst/flex-gw-cd-examples/k8s-sidecar-with-vault/README.md

 1. A tool to create Kubernetes clusters.
 This example was developed using [k3d](https://k3d.io/).
 2. [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), a tool used to interact with Kubernetes clusters.
 3. [Helm](https://helm.sh/docs/intro/install/), a tool used to install Flex Gateway.
 Version 3.0.0 or later is required.
-4. [Docker](https://docs.docker.com/get-docker/), required to register a Flex Gateway instance using the `flexctl` command
+4. [Docker](https://docs.docker.com/get-docker/), required to register a Flex Gateway instance using the `flexctl` command.
 5. Vault CLI.
 Can be installed on MacOS via Homebrew: `brew install vault`.
-Set the required environment variables as described [here](https://www.vaultproject.io/docs/commands). ????????

 ## Prepare Your Environment